 How much does it cost?

 The course is free to attend.
 The Trust will provide meals and accommodation for the duration of the course.
-Participants are asked to cover the costs of their own travel (to join the overseas residential programme, and follow-up weekend), though the Trust can write a letter to their headteacher requesting that these be covered by their school’s CPD budget.
+Participants are asked to cover the costs of their own travel to central Vilnius, though the Trust can write a letter to their headteacher, requesting that these be covered by their school’s CPD budget.

 How to Apply